dayton-outar/glif/algos/js/README.md

   An old but crafty way of identifying all primes up to a certain number

 - [Euclidean Algorithm](./codility/euclidean/README.md)

+  Finding common divisor and common multiples

 - [Fibonacci Numbers](./codility/fibonacci/README.md)

+  Finding numbers in the most efficient way in a fibonacci sequence

 - [Binary Search](./codility/binary-search/README.md)
 - [Caterpillar Method](./codility/caterpillar/README.md)

+  Finding aggregates by the use of more than one pointer in a loop

 - [Greedy Algorithms](./codility/greedy/README.md)
 - [Dynamic Programming](./codility/dynamic/README.md)